-Quick Links to Related Pages: List of most articles in this project • Topical index for all articles • A book in progress: Evolution As It Was Meant To Be • Quote of the Week
+Quick Links to Related Pages: News of Interest • List of most articles in this project • Topical index for all articles • A book in progress: Evolution As It Was Meant To Be • Quote of the Week

 The articles you will find here do not offer profound new discoveries in biology, and do not argue for any point of view requiring new evidences — although you will probably encounter much that you are not familiar with.
 We will merely ask ourselves, “What are contemporary researches showing us?”
 Our aim will be to acknowledge without philosophical reluctance what the unquestioned evidences have been telling us — shouting at us, really.
 We will try to look with new eyes at what everyone can see, and to take seriously even what the intellectual biases of our culture or our personal training may tempt us to ignore.
 The result is a set of resources unlike any you can expect to encounter elsewhere in the world of biology today.